 The 344th Bombing Squadron was first activated at MacDill Field, Florida as one of the original three squadrons assigned to the 98th Bombardment Group.
 The 344th soon moved to Barksdale Field, Louisiana, where it began to train as a Consolidated B-24...

-The B-24D Liberator bomber, named, The Sandman, was flown by Lt.
-Robert Sternfels and his copilot, Lt.
-Barney Jackson, in the 9th Air Force, the 98th Bomb Group, and the 345th Bomb Squadron, on Operation Tidal Wave, the famous mission to destroy the...
+The B-24D Liberator bomber, named, The Sandman, was named, and flown, by Lt.
+Robert Sternfels and his co-pilot, Lt.
+Barney Jackson, in the 9th Air Force, the 98th Bomb Group, and the 345th Bomb Squadron, on Operation Tidal Wave, the famous mission to...

 The B-24D, named, Hadley's Harem, was Lt.
-Gilbert Hadley's personal airplane and the one he flew on the mission to destroy Hitler's oil refineries at Ploesti, Romania, in 1943.
-As Hadley was approaching his target refinery, code named, "White IV",...
+Gilbert Hadley's personal airplane and the one he flew, with his CoPilot, Lt.
+James Lindsey, on the mission to destroy Hitler's oil refineries at Ploesti, Romania.
+As Hadley was approaching his target refinery,...